Android-for-Python/Android-for-Python-Users/README.md

 ## asyncio

+### basic asyncio usage

 Without special handling Kivy and asyncio would block one another on a single task OS like Android or iOS, and have OS dependent behavior on a multitasking OS.
 So we always start a Kivy app that interacts with asyncio as an asyncio coroutine.
-For portability the async loop must mimic the Kivy lifecycle.

 We normally start a Kivy app with: